• Skip to primary navigation

 Simply, use the card to pay the restaurant bill and earn miles and points.
 They’ll automatically be deposited into your loyalty member account within a few weeks.

-I’ll have the spaghetti with a side of miles, please.
+I’ll have a creamy salad with a side of miles, please.

 One important thing to note: You’ll want to double-check you are, in fact, earning miles/points when you use an ordering service, like Seamless or GrubHub, for take-out and delivery.